ex-Plant/next_15_app_course/notes.md

 }
 `

 - **mounting**
 - adding component to the DOM
 - unmounting is the opposite

 UseEffect runs when the component mounts and unmounts or whenever the dependency changes

 cleanup function runs on unmount so that we can get rid of all the effects running in the background - we don't want them running when the component is not in the DOM anymore

 Lets say we are doing something like setting an interval

-*usePathname*
+_usePathname_

 - from next/navigation
 - use to get the current path

+**animated scrollbar**
+`
+/_ SCROLLBAR STYLING _/
+/_ Chrome, Edge, and Safari _/
+::-webkit-scrollbar {
+width: 40px;
+}

+::-webkit-scrollbar-track {
+background: #0f1015;
+}

+::-webkit-scrollbar-thumb {
+background-color: rgba(255, 255, 255, 0.1);
+}

+::-webkit-scrollbar-thumb:hover {
+background-color: rgba(255, 255, 255, 0.2);
+}

+/_ Firefox _/

+- {
+  scrollbar-width: thin;
+  scrollbar-color: #0f1015 rgba(255, 255, 255, 0.1);
+  }
+  `